thecartercenter/nemo-docs/content/formsoverall/formsoverall.rst

 Printing forms
 --------------

-ELMO allows for forms and data to be printed.
-In the field, a hardcopy of forms, particularly the SMS Composition Guide, are required by observers in order to report.
-Note that you may have to turn on background printing in your browser.

-To print:
+To print a hardcopy of a form:

-1. Click the :guilabel:`Forms` menu.
+1. Click :guilabel:`Forms` menu.
 2. Select a form from the list.
 3. Click :guilabel:`Print Form`.